eclipse/diafanis/README.md

 <br>
 <b>WHY DO I NEED A MATHEMATICAL ENGINE?</b>
 <br><br>
-Many IoT solutions require <b>complex mathematical calculations to work correctly or make decisions</b>.
-This can be a self-flying drone or a car that evaluates objects in recorded videos or images in real time during flight.
-These IoT devices do not have the computing power to perform such mathematical calculations themselves.
-Or these IoT solutions, because they are battery powered, can't even do the <b>intensive math calculations because that consumes battery time</b>.
+Many connected devices or so-called IoT solutions require <b>complex mathematical calculations to work correctly or make decisions.</b>.
+This can be, for example, a smartphone or a remote device that performs predictive analysis or a self-flying drone that evaluates objects in recorded videos or images <b>in real time during flight</b>.
+These devices do not have the computing power to perform such mathematical calculations themselves.
+Or these devices, because they are battery powered, can't even do the <b>intensive math calculations because that consumes battery time.</b>.

-<b>This Mathematical Engine as a Service</b> provides a powerful and fast <b>remote math coprocessor service for IoT devices</b> based on a Linux server for x86 (Intel and AMD) or ARM64 processors.
-Equipped with a simple interface, it will allow IoT devices to perform complex mathematical operations remotely and very quickly, thus <b>avoiding increasing electrical consumption in IoT devices</b>.
+<b>This Mathematical Engine as a Service</b> provides a powerful and fast <b>remote math coprocessor service for IoT solutions</b> based on a Linux server for x64 (Intel and AMD) or ARM64 (e.g. Raspberry Pi or APPLE M1/M2) processors.
+Equipped with a simple interface, it will allow battery-powered devices to perform complex mathematical operations remotely and very quickly, <b>avoiding increasing power consumption of the device itself</b>.

 <br>
 <b>HOW CAN I USE CALCULATIONS WITH THIS MATHEMATICAL ENGINE?</b>
 <br><br>
-To create a calculation the IoT device simply calls the following URL:
+To create a calculation the device simply calls the following URL:

 http://diafanis.cloud/Demo/?functionString=-sin(x*cos(x))^(1/y)&numberOfVariables=2&variables=x;y&values=0.5;2&interval=yes